The similarity is the measure of how much alike two data objects are.

 Now talking about the relation between Data Mining and Artificial Intelligence, data mining is divided into several stages (as defining the goal on your mining process and cleaning the data), but, to do the real work on the data set you collected is where you need the AI.

 You are going to need AI techniques and algorithms in order to inspect the data and to obtain some results.
-These techniques belong to machine learning and are divided into supervised and unsupervised learning.
+These techniques belong to machine learning and are divided into supervised and unsupervised learning, the two types of machine learning.

 In supervised learning, we use Neural Networks, where you divide your data into two sets (with ratios of 70% and 30% most commonly) and let the network learn to classify your data.
 It is supervised because you train the network teaching it to classify your data.